fasilwdr/pyodoo_connector/README.md

-# Odoo Connector
+# PyOdoo Connector

-Odoo Connector is a Python package providing a convenient way to interact with Odoo platforms via JSON-RPC.
+PyOdoo Connector is a Python package providing a convenient way to interact with Odoo platforms via JSON-RPC.
 It simplifies operations like logging in, executing commands, and managing records in an Odoo database.

 ## Features